 Our team developed a suite of tools that enabled broadcasters to save and share their videos to various social media platforms, embed their videos on websites, and organize and curate their content into collections and themes.
 These features proved extremely valuable to influencers and brands who were looking to leverage their live video content by distributing them across multiple channels and reconnect with their audience.

 The ability to search and organize videos into collections became a game-changer.
 Users could search for content by hashtags and automatically collect and populate videos into collections.
 This enabled even non-broadcasters to be part of the live video community by becoming curators of post-live video content on their own Katch pages.

 The homepage featured daily trending videos and hand-selected curated picks.
-One of the main pain points of live video was content discovery.
-I sent out a newsletter to all our users and subscribers every week with curated videos, sometimes around a theme.
-This helped users discover new content and broadcasters to follow live.
+One of the biggest pain points of live video was content discovery.
+I initiated and wrote a weekly newsletter to all our users and subscribers with curated video picks, sometimes around a theme.
+This helped users discover new content and broadcasters to follow.

-I helped cultivate our loyal fanbase of users by listening and talking to our community and becoming a regular broadcaster on live stream platforms.
-I joined multiple Twitter groups, organized meetups and gained the trust of the live-stream community.
-This helped with product strategy as I was able to collaborate with the product and engineering team to translate feature requests into product releases.
+I helped cultivate our loyal fanbase of users by listening to our community and becoming a regular broadcaster on live stream platforms.
+I joined multiple Twitter groups, organized meetups, and gained the trust of the live-stream community.
+This user research helped with product strategy as I was able to collaborate with the product and engineering team to translate feature requests into product releases.
 Users loved our mascot, Klyde, and the friendly icon became instantly recognizable in the community.